myollie/django-onmydesk/README.rst

 Let us know!
 -------------

-We’d be really happy if you sent us links to your projects where you use our component.
-Just create an issue and let us know if you have any questions or suggestion regarding the library
+We'd be really happy if you sent us links to your projects where you use our component.
+Just create an issue and let us know if you have any questions or suggestion regarding the library.